samailayusuf/Node-Mongo-CRUD-Backend/README.md

 ## How to use
 -> Clone repo`
 `
--> run `npm install` to install dependencies`
+-> run `npm install` in the terminal to install dependencies` `
-`
--> using postman or any API client to test routes.
+-> using postman or any REST API client to test routes.
 -> Add new product (POST), UPDATE, GET, and DELETE
 -> see thing.js for schema description
--> type`node server` to run application (server.js is the entry point)
+-> type`node server` to run application (server.js is the entry point) -> see `app.js` for routes prefixes

 Happy tweaking!